 The goblin landed on me and we both went down, rolling into the snow.
-I couldn't use my fan in such close quarters, so I struggled to catch the creature by the throat.
+I couldn’t use my fan in such close quarters, so I struggled to catch the creature by the throat.
 I was bigger than the goblin, but not as tough.
-After thrashing against his leathery skin, I finally managed to get one hand on his neck.
+After thrashing against its leathery skin, I finally managed to get one hand around its neck.

-Gnashing his teeth, the goblin lashed at my hand and I pulled away just in time.
-Even if I didn't lose any fingers, chances were good he had some nasty bacteria in that mouth and I wanted no part of any infection he might be carrying.
-We wrestled, me trying to force back his hands as he scrabbled to reach my face.
+Gnashing his teeth, the goblin snapped at my hand and I pulled away just in time.
+Even if I didn’t lose any fingers, chances were good it had to have some nasty bacteria in that mouth and I wanted no part of any infection he might be carrying.
+We wrestled, me trying to force back its hands as it scrambled to slash at my face.
 One swipe of those clawlike nails could take out an eye.
-The stench of the creature was putrid, like a combination of gas and vomit, and his eyes were round and lidless.
+The stench of the creature was putrid, like a combination of gas and vomit, and its eyes were round and lidless.

 “Fuck!”
 The Shadow Hunter’s second arrow had grazed his arm.

-The bolt had penetrated the heavy leather he was wearing but looked like it hadn't gone too deep.
+The bolt had penetrated the heavy leather he was wearing but looked like it hadn’t gone too deep.
 Kaylin yanked the arrow out, tossing it to the ground, and dashed over the boundary line.
-The Shadow Hunter hadn't been prepared for him to go on the offensive and went down, Kaylin atop him in the snow, a flurry of fists flying.
+The Shadow Hunter hadn’t been prepared for him to go on the offensive and went down when Kaylin tackled him, a flurry of fists flying.

 I turned my attention back to the goblin.
-If I let this thing get away, he'd be back, with reinforcements.
+If I let this thing get away, it would be back, with reinforcements.
 I flipped the blade on my switchblade and paused.
-Killing creatures-even our enemies-was still new and did not come easy to me.
+Killing creatures—even our enemies—was still new and did not come easy to me.
 I sucked in a deep breath.

 You can do it.
 Steady.
 Aim for the forehead.
-Goblins are vulnerable in the third eye area.
-Ulean flurried around me, trying to keep the snow from blinding my vision.
+Goblins are vulnerable in the third-eye area.
+Ulean flurried around me, trying to keep the snow from blinding me.